FDOS/fdisk/README.md

 this software assumes no responsibility pertaining to the use or mis-use of this software.
 By using this software, the operator is understood to be agreeing to the terms of the above.

+## Third party credits
+FDISK relies on the SvarLANG library for translations, created by Mateusz Viste.